 - Representing property owner impacted by migration of chlorinated solvents through groundwater in RCRA action;

-- Defending a chemical company in a complex groundwater contamination case in California;
+- Representing a chemical company in a complex groundwater contamination case in California;

-- American Bar Association: Section on Environment, Energy, and Resources – member special committee on administration tracker webpage (2017)
+- American Bar Association: Section on Environment, Energy, and Resources – Vice Chair, Regional Reporter (2018-present)

 - Chapter contributor, California Environmental Law & Land Use Practice, Chapters 50 and 56 (Daniel P. Selmi & Kenneth A. Manaster) (2016, 2017)